Merry we meet - Merry we meet - Merry we meet

 Leland grew up fascinated with folklore and magick, for as a child he was regaled with stories of ghosts, witches and fairies.
 The family being prosperous, they lived in a household that employed servants, from one (an Irish immigrant woman) he learned about fairies, and from another (a black women working in the kitchen) he learned about Voodoo.
 By the age of 6 or 7, Leland was already familiar with his parent’s library and was a voracious reader; he even memorized Prospero’s speeches from Shakespeare’s play ‘The Tempest’.
 His interest in folklore and all things occult would occupy much of his adult life.

 Leland was first educated in a series of private schools in Philadelphia and during the summer stayed with cousins in the New England countryside to benefit his health.
 Although Leland was a great reader, he was a poor student and hated school.
 His teachers, and even his father, regarded him as stupid due to his extreme weakness in mathematics.
-Later he went on to Princeton University where he studied languages, wrote poetry, and pursued a variety of other interests, including hermeticism, Neo-Platonism, and the writings of Rabelais and Villon.
+Later he went on to Princeton University where he studied languages, wrote poetry, and pursued a variety of other interests, including Hermeticism, Neo-Platonism, and the writings of Rabelais and Villon.

 After graduating from Princeton, his father financed his post-graduate studies and sent Leland to Europe where he studied at the universities of Heidelberg and Munich before moving on to the Sorbonne in Paris.
 While in Paris, Leland played an active part in the French Revolution of 1848.
-As Captain of a group of Revolutionaries at the hotel where he was staying, he consructed barricades and fought on the streets of Paris.
+As Captain of a group of Revolutionaries at the hotel where he was staying, he constructed barricades and fought on the streets of Paris.
 Later that year he returned to America after the money his father had supplied ran out.

-Back home in Philadelphia, Leland apprenticed for a time in a law firm and passed the bar association exams to practise in Pennsylvania.
+Back home in Philadelphia, Leland apprenticed for a time in a law firm and passed the bar association exams to practice in Pennsylvania.
 Law however proved to mundane for his adventurous spirit and in 1853 he opted for a career in journalism.
 During his years as a journalist, Leland wrote hundreds of essays, reviews and articles for some of the major periodicals of the time, including Vanity Fair, Graham's Magazine and the Knickerbocker Magazine.
 He also wrote for the Illustrated News in New York, the Evening Bulletin in Philadelphia and eventually took on editorial duties for the Philadelphia Press.

 Photo of Leland published in an article “Legend of Bernadus”, The Illustrated News, Jan 1853